datacoves/docs/docs/how-tos/airflow/my_airflow/start-my-airflow.md

 # How to use My Airflow

 ## Spin up your individual instance
 >[!ATTENTION] Unlike Team Airflow which is always running, My Airflow will spin down after 4 hours of inactivity.
+If you are an existing Datacoves user you may need to [migrate your environment variable based service connections](/how-tos/airflow/my_airflow/migrating-service-connections.md).

 My Airflow is a single instance allocated to a user.
 This allows the user to test their DAG in isolation before pushing it to Team Airflow for more robust testing.
 To spin up your own My Airflow: